-You can pair your watch with a compatible third-party app to transmit pace, heart rate, or cadence data.
+You can pair your epix device with a compatible third-party app to transmit pace, heart rate, or cadence data.

-- 1 From the watch face, press START. - 2 Select Virtual Run. - 3 On your tablet, laptop, or phone, open the ZwiftTM app or another virtual training app. - 4 Follow the on-screen instructions to start a running activity and pair the devices. - 5 Press START to start the activity timer. - 6 After you complete your activity, press STOP, and select Save.
+- 1 From the watch face, press START. - 2 Select Virtual Run. - 3 On your tablet, laptop, or smartphone, open the Zwift" app or another virtual training app. - 4 Follow the on-screen instructions to start a running activity and pair the devices. - 5 Press START to start the activity timer. - 6 After you complete your run, press STOP to stop the activity timer.